marcosraposo/gitops-dns-clean/README.md

   name: nmstate-cleanup
   namespace: openshift-nmstate
   annotations:
-    argocd.argoproj.io/hook: PostDelete
-    argocd.argoproj.io/hook-delete-policy: HookFailed
+    argocd.argoproj.io/hook: PostDelete          # Trigger this Job after the ArgoCD Application is deleted argocd.argoproj.io/hook-delete-policy: HookSucceeded # Delete the Job only if it finishes successfully
 spec:
   template:
     spec:
-      serviceAccountName: nmstate-clean-job # The ServiceAccount we created
+      serviceAccountName: nmstate-clean-job # The ServiceAccount that MUST exist as a prerequisite for permissions
-      restartPolicy: Never # Ensures the Job does not restart the pod if it fails
+      restartPolicy: Never                  # Ensure the Pod does not restart if it fails
       containers:
       - name: yaml-generator-executor
-        image: registry.redhat.io/openshift4/ose-cli:latest # Image with the OpenShift CLI
+        image: registry.redhat.io/openshift4/ose-cli:latest # Image with OpenShift CLI (oc)
         command: ["/bin/bash", "-c"]
         args:
           - |
+            echo "Starting DNS cleanup Job..."

-            # 1. Write the YAML content to the file
+            # 1. Write the YAML content to a file
             cat <<EOF > /tmp/dns-custom-cleanup.yaml
             apiVersion: nmstate.io/v1
             kind: NodeNetworkConfigurationPolicy